Swami529/Swami529/README.md

-- 👋 Hi, I’m @Swami529
+- 👋 Hi, I’m Swaminathan from Tamilnadu
-- 👀 I’m interested in python
+- 👀 I’m interested in python, data analytics
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me : to my email